Instantly Fix Appsvc32.exe Errors

 Many say that Symantec is aware of the problem and believes that the cause lies with the FLV player, which is not a critical component for your PC.
 Therefore, if this is the case, simply uninstall the FLV player and your system should be fine.
 You can use Add or Remove Programs or an efficient program uninstaller tool, such as Perfect Uninstaller for this task.

-In the worst case scenario, if you do not want your system to be bogged down by applications or programs that take up a lot of resources, uninstall Norton Antivirus or Norton Internet Security 2007 and select another smaller and equally efficient antivirus/anti-spyware program such as Anti-virus Plus and StopZilla.
+In the worst case scenario, if you do not want your system to be bogged down by applications or programs that take up a lot of resources, uninstall Norton Antivirus or Norton Internet Security 2007 and select another smaller and equally efficient antivirus/anti-spyware program such as Anti-virus Plus and Spyware Cease.